symfony/symfony-docs/doctrine.rst

   ``$product`` object.
 This does **not** cause a query to be made to the database.

-* **line 26** When the ``flush()`` method is called, Doctrine looks through all of the objects that it's managing to see if they need to be persisted to the database.
+* **line 26** When the ``flush()`` method is called, Doctrine looks through all of the objects that it is managing to see if they need to be persisted to the database.
 In this example, the ``$product`` object's data doesn't exist in the database, so the entity manager executes an ``INSERT`` query, creating a new row in the ``product`` table.